How to Sell Goods to the UK After Brexit

 Keep your IT systems up to date.

-This sort of mess can easily be avoided by integrating a platform like Eurora to your marketplace.
-Not only is our Duty and Tax calculator capable of collecting VATs based on VAT rates in 150 countries, our API will assign HS numbers, fill in the electronic declaration, and make sure the goods get to the buyer as smoothly and quickly as possible.
+This sort of mess can easily be avoided by integrating a platform like Eurora into your marketplace.
+Not only is our Duty and Tax calculator capable of collecting VATs based on VAT rates in most countries, but our API will also assign HS numbers, fill in the electronic declaration, and make sure the goods get to the buyer as smoothly and quickly as possible.

 Who is a Marketplace?